 5. Bathrobe or dressing gown

 Women have a lot of sleepwear and loungewear options when they’re recovering from surgery.
-Men don’t always have as many choices in their closet.
+Men don’t always have as many choices in their closets.

 If your male friend or family member has had abdominal surgery, their usual sleepwear might be uncomfortable.
 The waistband of pajama pants or basketball shorts can rub painfully against incisions.
 Gift your guy with a dressing gown or bathrobe that will enable them to heal in comfort.